microsoft/SWE-bench-Live/Development.md

 # cd in repo root
 cd ../

+# For Windows system if there are decoding issues: $env:PYTHONUTF8="1" ; $env:PYTHONIOENCODING="utf-8"

 # Get Fail to Pass
 # apply test_patch -> build -> apply gold_patch -> build
 # test is run 3 times automatically in validation.py to filter flaky instances